youguanxinqing/psycopg2cffi/README.rst

 Installation was tested on Ubuntu 12.04 and CentOS (RHEL 5.0).
 It should be possible to make it work on Windows, but I did not even test it.

-This module is only tested with python 2.6+, python 3.2+  and PyPy 2.x (and will definityly not work on PyPy 1.9).
+This module works under CPython 2.6+, CPython 3.2+, PyPy 2 and PyPy 3
+(PyPy version should be at least 2.0, which is ancient history now).

 To use this package with Django or SQLAlchemy invoke a compatability hook (for example, from ``settings.py`` in case of django, or from a ``psycopg2.py`` file in site-packages of your virtual env)::

     from psycopg2cffi import compat